 Again, when tectonic plates

 move, various things can happen on the surface.
+Mountains

-released upward along fault lines.
-This produces
+along fault lines.
+This produces earthquakes and volcanic

-volcanoes erupt along or near tectonic lines.
-The
+eruptions.
+Most volcanoes erupt along or near

-while hiding their deep-seated roots (much deeper than
+mountains while hiding their deep-seated roots (much

+source).
 To add to the complexity, deep hotspots can erupt

 through tectonic zones, themselves (Iceland, for example,

-example, is the result of such activity).
+is the result of such activity).

 Moving around the bay to the west, we come to Pozzuoli and the aptly named Campi Flegrei —Phlegrean ("Fiery") Fields.
 That part of the Bay of Naples is pock-marked with extinct volcano craters from millions of years ago and some craters from as little as 35,000 years ago (the great Pozzuoli caldera).
 It is also the site of venting fumaroles, hot springs and thermal baths, and one big bubbling sulfur pit called Solfatara, all signs of geothermal activity.
 Heat from below the surface—either by conduction through the rock or by direct infusion of magma—heats the groundwater contained in reservoirs below the surface.
 Depending on the make-up of the surface rock—how permeable it is, for example—surface activity will manifest itself as bubbly hot springs, or venting steam, or even slight seismic shifts as the ground rides up and down on the geothermal activity below it.

-called "bradyseisms," meaning "slow shaking."
-Though
+shifts are called "bradyseisms," meaning "slow shaking."

 to raise or drop the ground surface by as much as a few

 meters in a single decade and cause considerable shift